tpm2-software/tpm2-tools/man/tpm2_policysecret.1.md

     File to save the policy digest.

+  * **-t**, **\--expiration**=_NATURAL_NUMBER_:

+    Set the expiration time of the policy in seconds.
+In absence of nonceTPM the expiration time is the policy timeout value.
+If expiration value is 0 then the policy does not have a time limit on the authorization.

   * **ARGUMENT** the command line argument specifies the _AUTH_ to be set for the object specified with **-c**.